 This is not a one-day process.
 It normally takes days and weeks (that’s why remarketing is so important).

-But Trevor, if landing pages convert less than 3% of visitors, what’s the point?
+But Trevor, if higher education landing pages convert less than 3% of visitors, what’s the point?

 The point is, at least allow them to reach out but stop telling them how awesome you are and pressuring them with a form-focused squeeze page (unless it’s close to the start of the school year and their Google search terms scream, ‘we need a school, pronto’).